roxk/WinUI3XamlPreview/README.md

 - Interactive preview of your XAML code (powered by `XamlReader`)
 - Integration with VS2022 17.9+
 - Reload via opening/saving/switching
+- Supports packaged (single project, or with WAP project) or unpackaged app
 - Supports your own user control and custom control
 - Supports controls in dependency (i.e. libraries)
 - Supports control template previewing with control+style dropdown